LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 5 - 15 Stories per Sprint is usually a good number.

 If the Sprint Planning Meeting takes to long the Scrum Master shall cut it short or reschedule it.

+### Publish Sprint Goal

+Keep the whole company informed about what is going on.

+Publish short notes:

+- Web/Intranet
+- Wiki
+- Printout (on door...)

+If people are not informed they will complain.
+Or they assume that the team is working on something but it isn't.

 ### Product Backlog Refinement